 First, we must pick some format for specifying the grammar of the instrumentation events.
 Anything with an existing off-the-shelf parser-generator available as a Rust crate will serve.
 JSON might be a reasonable choice here, at least for initial prototyping; but we should also evaluate whether other event description formats incur less encoding overhead than JSON.

 (Another option would be a dedicated enum type for events.
 That would then need to be exposed in its own crate that downstream clients would need to add as a dependency.
-Perhaps more importantly: we are very likely to use tracing as the event bus, which takes string-encoded messages as the basis for its encoding.)
+Perhaps more importantly: we are very likely to use )tracing

 Second, we must make an initial specification of events.
 Just saying “it’s JSON” is not sufficient; we need to state how each desired event is actually encoded in the chosen grammar.
 This will evolve over time.
 It must cover everything listed in Instrumentation.